Patani Kingdom: Kelantanese rajas

 According to Kelantanese sources, Raja Kuning was deposed in 1651 by the Raja of Kelantan, who installed his son as the ruler of Patani, and the period of Kelantanese dynasty in Patani began.
 A different queen appeared to have been in control of Patani again by 1670, and three queens of Kelantan lineage may have ruled Patani from 1670 to 1718.

 When Phetracha took control of Ayutthaya in 1688, Patani refused to acknowledge his authority and rebelled.
 Ayutthaya then invaded with 50,000 men and subdued Patani.
 Following the invasion, political disorder continued for five decades, during which the local rulers were helpless to end the lawlessness of the region, and most foreign merchants abandoned trade with Patani.
 Towards the end of the 17th century, Patani was described in Chinese sources as sparsely populated and barbaric.

+A dynasty originating from Kelantan ruled the court from 1688, however much factional disputes caused troubles and pushed trade away.
+Since 1730, the Hikayat Patani mentions "Patani has been in great confusion and its people suffering many ills".
+Around 1750s, Patani made some incursions south into Kelantan.